vineet2104/hifics/README.md

 3. **RoboRESTest Corpus:**

-    The test corpus used in our paper is provided in `./datasets/RoboRESTest`.
+    The test corpus used in our paper can be downloaded from [here](https://drive.google.com/file/d/1X12hYcVT8HGLqMZW-LLL5mOEHLYG2ZtN/view?usp=sharing).
+Please unzip the folder and save it in the ./datasets folder.
 The file `./datasets/RoboRESTest/robores_test.json` contains a list of tuples, where each tuple corresponds to (RGB-Mask-Text) for training/testing HiFi-CS or other 2D visual grounding datasets.
 Each tuple has the following structure:

     ```json
     {